abinit/abinit/doc/tutorial/eph4isotc.md

     abitk skw_compare IBZ_WFK KPATH_WFK [--lpratio 5] [--rcut 0.0] [--rsigma 0]
     ```

-    to improve the results and take note of the SKW parameters
+    to improve the interpolation and take note of the SKW parameters
-    as the same values should be used when calling ABINIT with [[einterp]].
+    as the same values should be used when calling ABINIT with the [[einterp]] input variable.
-    The worst case scenario of band crossing close to the Fermi level may be handled by enlarging the
+    The worst case scenario of band crossing close to the Fermi level can be handled by enlarging the
     [[sigma_erange]] energy window.
-    Remember that the SKW interpolation is only used to find the $\kk$-points around the FS surface
-    to prepare the NSCF run.

 At this point, we are confident that the SKW interpolation is OK and we can use it to locate
 the $\kk$-wavevectors of a much denser $\kk$-mesh whose energy is inside the [[sigma_erange]] window
 around the Fermi level.
-This is what is done in *teph4isotc_4.abi*:
+This is done in the *teph4isotc_4.abi* input file:

 {% dialog tests/tutorespfn/Input/teph4isotc_3.abi %}

-The most important section of the input file is reported below:
+The most important section of the input file is reproduced below:

 ```sh
 optdriver 8